Streetlight Manifesto: 2004–2007: More lineup changes and continued touring

-2007–2010: Somewhere in the Between
+2006–2010: Keasbey Nights and Somewhere in the Between

+In 2004, Kalnoky decided to re-record Keasbey Nights, originally recorded by his previous band Catch 22.
+The decision was prompted by Victory Records' plan to re-release the album with additional content.
+The Streetlight Manifesto version was originally scheduled to be released in late 2004, but was continually delayed until being released on March 7, 2006.

 Streetlight Manifesto's second album, Somewhere in the Between, was released in November 2007 through Victory Records to generally positive reviews.

 2010–2012: 99 Songs of Revolution

 99 Songs of Revolution is a collaborative project that intended to consist of two full-length albums by Streetlight Manifesto, two full-length albums by the Bandits of the Acoustic Revolution; as well as four other albums, two each by two other Streetlight-related artists.
 The project consists entirely of cover songs.
-Volume No. 1 of the project was released by Streetlight Manifesto on March 16, 2010, and is the only volume of the project released as of 2022.
+Volume No. 1 of the project was released by Streetlight Manifesto on March 16, 2010, and is the only volume of the project released as of 2024.

-2012–2013: The Hands That Thieve
+2012–2016: The Hands That Thieve, The End of the Beginning Tour and Victory Records dispute

 On August 22, 2012, the band announced that their new album would be called The Hands That Thieve.
 It was originally set to be released on November 6, 2012.
 On October 23, however, Tomas addressed the fans of their Facebook page, apologizing that he would need to set the release date back to sometime in January 2013.
 Victory Records was slated to announce the release date on February 1, 2013, but did not follow through.
 On February 15, it was announced by Victory Records that the album would be released on April 30, 2013.
 An acoustic version of the album was released by Toh Kay on the same date with the name The Hand That Thieves.
 The album was leaked on April 19, 2013.
 The album has received positive reviews.